KhartesViewer/khartes/README.md

 Now that you have loaded a data set, you can more easily explore the user interface of khartes.

-Referring to the figure above, the main areas where you will work are the 3 *Data Slices* on the left side, and the *Fragment View* in the upper right.
+Referring to the figure above, the main areas where you will work are the three *Data Slices* on the left side, and the *Fragment View* in the upper right.
 The *Control Area* in the lower right has tabs that let you make adjustments to volumes, fragments, and display parameters.